sirmarcel/cmlkit-examples/README.md

 # cmlkit-examples

-Examples for the usage of [cmlkit](https://github.com/sirmarcel/cmlkit)
+Some examples for the usage of [cmlkit](https://github.com/sirmarcel/cmlkit).
+It makes sense to look at `dataset` first, since the rest depends on having some data available.
+Enjoy!